-Some dads feel relieved, excited or enthusiastic that they now have a role to play, particularly if they felt a bit distant from their baby during the pregnancy.
+Some dads feel relieved, excited or enthusiastic that they now have a role to play, especially if they felt a bit distant from their baby during the pregnancy.

-The trick is to pace yourself and balance your enthusiasm with sitting back at times.
-Mum also needs to focus on breastfeeding and adjusting to motherhood.
+The trick is to pace yourself and balance your enthusiasm with sitting back and noticing what your partner and baby need.

 How dads can support breastfeeding

 Breastmilk is the best food for your baby.
 But breastfeeding doesn’t always come easily – it’s something that mum and baby have to learn how to do together.

 Your help and support with breastfeeding can be crucial as your partner learns.
 When dads are supportive and positive about breastfeeding, it helps mum and baby to get started with breastfeeding and keep going as baby grows older.